d-reader-organization/d-reader-frontend/README.md

 ## Setup

+First, make sure your node version matches the one specified in `.nvmrc`

-First, install dependencies and copy the .env file:
+Install dependencies and copy the `.env.example` content into `.env`:

 ```bash
 npm install & cp .env.example .env.local